-The Company has adopted, and YUM in its capacity as the Company's sole stockholder has approved, a long term incentive program with terms as substantially set forth below.
-It is expected that the Plan (defined below) will become effective as of the distribution date and will continue in effect until terminated by the Company's board of directors; provided, however, that no award may be granted under the Plan on or after the tenth anniversary of the effective date of the Plan.
+The Company has adopted, and YUM in its capacity as the Company's sole stockholder has approved, a long term incentive program with terms as substantially set forth in the section entitled "Yum China Holdings, Inc. Long Term Incentive Plan."